bazelizing, bazelization, to bazelize, bazelized: The act of converting some existing software artifact to be easily consumed by the Bazel build tool

 Maybe this shows where a build system like Bazel can show you design flaws that are hidden by CMake.

-In my first attempt to bazelize everything I wanted to include severel kernels of Embree (AVX, AVX2, SSE42) an all options.
-I run into some trouble and compiler errors and decided then to go for a minimal Embree build, without optinal stuff.
-I deactived all ISAs exept SSE2.
+In my first attempt to bazelize everything I wanted to include several kernels of Embree (AVX, AVX2, SSE42) and some other optional options.
+I run into some trouble and compiler errors and decided then to go for a minimal Embree build, without optional stuff.
+I deactivated all ISAs except SSE2.
 Here you can see the configuration that I tried to meet: